 Will Debt Management Help You?

-The struggle with high interest credit cards and other unsecured debts such as store cards, gas cards and medical bills is the growing reality for many Minnesota residents, like so many others across the country.
-If you find yourself in this situation, you may be searching for information regarding debt management programs, or debt management plans (DMPs) coordinated by credit counselors or debt counselors.
-In addition, you may also be considering alternative debt relief options such as debt settlement, debt negotiation, or even bankruptcy.
+Like so many others across the country, many Minnesota residents are struggling with high interest credit cards and other unsecured debts such as medical bills, store cards, gas cards, and more.
+Many are searching for information regarding debt management programs, or debt management plans (DMPs) coordinated by credit counselors or debt counselors.
+If you're in this situation, you may also be considering alternative debt relief options such as debt settlement, debt negotiation, or even bankruptcy.
 It's important to understand the distinction between these debt relief options and the role they play to help provide relief for consumers experiencing financial hardship.

 Credit Counselors Customize Debt Management Plans

-The goal of a debt management or credit counseling program is to combine or consolidate a consumer's high interest credit cards and other unsecured debts into a single, more manageable payment each month.
-With the help of a credit counselor or debt counselor, a debt management plan is designed to help consumers save a substantial amount of money and get out of debt at an accelerated pace by taking advantage of benefits such as lower interest rates and the waiving of late fees and penalties.
+A debt management or credit counseling program provides consumers the opportunity to combine or consolidate high interest credit cards and other unsecured debts into a single, more manageable payment each month.
+By taking advantage of the benefits of debt relief such as lower interest rates and the waiving of late fees and penalties, a debt management plan coordinated by a credit counselor or debt counselor is designed to help consumers save a substantial amount of money and get out of debt at an accelerated pace.

 If you are experiencing a financial hardship and need to explore your debt relief options, you can get your free debt relief evaluation and savings estimate at no obligation.

 How are debt management plans (DMPs) customized for each individual or family?
-The individual facing financial hardship will be able to speak personally with credit or debt counselors, who will verify how much debt the consumer is facing.
+Credit or debt counselors will speak with the individual experiencing financial hardship and verify how much debt the consumer is facing.
 They will then gain a good understanding of the consumer's income level and how much money the consumers can realistically allocate each month to pay down or payoff debts.
-Finally, they will design a customized debt management plan (DMP) that calls for the individual to temporarily stop using credit cards and make one consolidated payment each month to the credit counseling agency that will then distributed to creditors one by one.
-However, the plan must be submitted to creditors requesting that they agree to extend the benefits of debt relief to the consumer in need before this plan can be put in place.
-These benefits can include:
+Finally, they will design a customized debt management plan (DMP) that calls for the individual to temporarily stop using credit cards and make one consolidated payment each month to the credit counseling agency that will then be distributed to creditors one by one.
+Before this plan can be put in place, however, the plan must be submitted to creditors requesting that they agree to extend the benefits of debt relief to the consumer in need.
+These benefits can typically include:

 - Lowering Monthly Payments